Infineon/mtb-example-mcuboot-basic/README.md

    <details open><summary><b>Using CLI</b></summary>

-     From the terminal, execute the `make program_proj` command to build and program the application using the default toolchain to the default target.
+     From the terminal, navigate to _< application >/bootloader_cm0p_ execute the `make program_proj` command to build and program the application using the default toolchain to the default target.
 The default toolchain and target are specified in the application's Makefile but you can override those values manually:

       ```
       make program_proj TOOLCHAIN=<toolchain>
       ```